nolleh/kickstart-mcp/README.md

    - Verify your progress
    - Learn MCP concepts hands-on

-> While it's recommended to follow tutorials in order, if you want to quickly learn server development,
+> While it's recommended to follow the tutorials in order, if you want to quickly learn server development,
 > you can start with FastMcp in the McpServer tutorial.

 ## Contributing